Associate Professor, Education

 As part of her research, Dr. Wilson is working with Cross Disability Services, Inc. (XDS, Inc.) to use tiny homes to develop a new type of affordable housing for individuals with serious mental illnesses.
 Her project will consist of a community of 15 tiny homes in Chatham County, North Carolina for individuals with serious mental illnesses and veterans with health problems who are living on fixed incomes.
 Given the critical shortage of safe and adequate housing locally, nationally and internationally, Tiny Homes Village will serve as a prototype that expands access to affordable housing options for two vulnerable populations.
 Each tiny home of approximately 400 square feet will be built on a permanent foundation, providing residents with the opportunity to live in their own home.
 The Tiny Home Village will be designed to foster healthy daily activities and social interactions by including a number of community amenities such as a clubhouse, walking trails and an outdoor pavilion.
 The location will provide residents with access to healthy food and meaningful work activities on a daily basis within a social space that offers many opportunities to interact with individuals of all different ability levels.
 Residents will also have easy access to services through the Center for Excellence in Community Mental Health for their physical and behavioral health care needs.
 Through the Thorp Faculty Engaged Scholars program, Wilson will examine how living in the Tiny Home Village impacts residents’ health, housing stability and community connections and participation.

-For current information on Amy Wilson, visit her faculty page.
+For current information, visit Amy Wilson’s faculty page.

 Assistant Professor, Environmental Sciences and Engineering